agmsb/k8s-scheduling-lab/labs/taints_tolerations.md

 Create a Node Pool titled "advanced-pool" with the Taint "dedicated=advanced:NoSchedule".

 ```
-gcloud container node-pools create advanced-pool \
+gcloud beta container node-pools create advanced-pool --cluster [CLUSTER-NAME] --zone [COMPUTE-ZONE] --num-nodes 2 --machine-type n1-standard-1 --node-taints dedicated=advanced:NoSchedule
---cluster [CLUSTER_NAME] --zone [COMPUTE_ZONE] \
---num-nodes 2 --machine-type n1-standard-1 \
---node-taints dedicated=advanced:NoSchedule
 ```

+It should take a few minutes to create the new node pool.

-The nodes will now have a Taint, prohibiting workloads without an appropriate toleration to be scheduled on these nodes.
+The nodes created will now have a Taint, prohibiting workloads without an appropriate toleration to be scheduled on these nodes.

 ### Deploy Nginx with No Toleration